OPEN TO COLORADO RESIDENTS ONLY

 Experience supervising staff in a sensitive work environment;

 If you experience technical difficulty with the NEOGOV system (e.g. uploading or attaching documents to your online application) call NEOGOV technical support at 855-524-5627 Mon-Fri between 6 am and 6 pm (Pacific Time).
 Helpful hints: if you are having difficulty uploading or attaching documents to your application first, ensure your documents are PDF or Microsoft Word files and second, close the document before you attempt upload (attach) it.

 Conditions of Employment:

-All job offers are contingent upon a satisfactory drug screening urinalysis (UA) and a successful medical screening (at applicant's own expense) by a health care professional, certifying candidate's ability to perform the essential functions of the position.
+All job offers are contingent upon a successful medical screening (at applicant's own expense) by a health care professional, certifying candidate's ability to perform the essential functions of the position.

-You must be a Colorado resident at the time of application.
+Must be a Colorado resident at the time of application;

 Must be 21 years of age;